cellarium-ai/cellarium-cloud/src/casp/services/api/README.rst

 ===========

 The API service is a REST API that provides access to the Cellarium Backend.
 It is built using FastAPI and deployed using Cloud Run.
-It is designed to be deployed in the same VPC as the Vertex Matching Engine as this is the only way how the API can access the Vertex Matching Engine.
-It is also required to have a cloud SQL connection to the database.
+It is designed to be deployed in the same VPC as the Vertex Matching Engine.
+It is also required to have a Cloud SQL connection to the database.

 API is the only service that communicates with the outside world.
 Its methods require authentication and authorization.